Alan Partridge: Politics

-Partridge holds right-wing views; he is a reader of the right-wing newspaper the Daily Mail, and supported Brexit because the Mail "told him to".
+Partridge holds right-wing views.
+He is a reader of the right-wing newspaper the Daily Mail, and supported Brexit in line with the Daily Mail position.
 Coogan, who is left-wing, described Partridge as a Little Englander, with a "myopic, slightly philistine mentality".
-Earlier versions of Partridge were more bigoted, but the writers found there was more humour in having him attempt to be progressive; for example, in I, Partridge, he stresses his friendship with the gay television presenter Dale Winton.
-Coogan said: "He's aware of political correctness but he's playing catch-up.
-In the same way that the Daily Mail is a bit PC – it wouldn't be openly homophobic now – Alan is the same.
-He tries to be modern."
-Coogan felt the humour came from Partridge's misjudgement, rather than in a celebration of bigotry: "I don't want to add to the sum total of human misery.
-I want to point out things where we can improve our behaviour, myself included ...
-I think if you've got a skill and you can make people laugh, use it to hold people who are privileged and powerful accountable."
+Coogan said the humour came from Partridge's poor judgement, rather than in a celebration of bigotry: "I don't want to add to the sum total of human misery.
+I want to point out things where we can improve our behaviour, myself included."
+He aimed to use humour to hold privileged and powerful people accountable.